pubnub/pubnub-api/HTML5.md

 So for example, Mobile devices will show the content that is best for the smaller screens.
 While larger screens will show the full experience.

+## Forbidden

+jQuery and other JavaScript frameworks are **FORBIDDEN**.
+Prohibited.
+You man not use JavaScript.

 ## New CSS/HTML5 Requirement Additions: